philrz/super/docs/language/operators/load.md

 The `load` operator populates the specified `<pool>` with the values it receives as input.
-Much like how [`super db load`](../../commands/super-db.md#load) is used at the command line to populate a pool with data from files, streams, and URIs, the `load` operator is used to save query results from your SuperPipe query to a pool in the same SuperDB data lake. `<pool>` is a string indicating the [name or ID](../../commands/super-db.md#data-pools) of the destination pool.
+Much like how [`super db load`](../../commands/super-db.md#load) is used at the command line to populate a pool with data from files, streams, and URIs, the `load` operator is used to save query results from your SuperSQL query to a pool in the same SuperDB data lake. `<pool>` is a string indicating the [name or ID](../../commands/super-db.md#data-pools) of the destination pool.
 If the optional `@<branch>` string is included then the data will be committed